Q: Explain how to work with my building department.

 In California, some building departments require building kits be certified that they comply with California’s building kit requirements.
 Due to the high cost of this certification, it is not economical for American Ingenuity to purchase the certification.
 So if your CA building department requires that the Kit be certified, then you will not be able to build the American Ingenuity Dome in that area.
 As of 2014 Ai has since learned that the Ai dome kit can be built in the counties of San Diego, San Bernardino, Trinity, Solona, Shasta and Riverside.
 If planning on building in California, Ai will be happy to contact your building department.
 Ai will discuss Ai’s building kit, and email generic plans.
 We will speak with them and find out if you submit California Engineer Sealed Plans, California engineer sealed snow, seismic and wind structural calculations, a passing Title 24 Energy Report along with all other required paperwork whether a building permit can be issued on the Ai dome.

 American Ingenuity’s dome and building plans comply with the new 5th Edition 2014 Florida Building Code Residential.
-However, Ai has been informed that Dade, Broward and West Palm Beach Counties in Florida require product approval.
-As a result the American Ingenuity dome kit may not be able to be built in these counties.
-Prior to purchasing property in these areas, call Ai and give us your property tax ID number and we will call the building department, show them our web site, email generic plans and ask if you submit engineer sealed building plans, engineer sealed letter stating the Ai panel meets the intent of Florida Building Code, passing Energy Report, Florida Engineer Sealed Structural Calculations and other required paperwork can you obtain a building permit on the Ai dome.
+However, Ai has been informed that Dade, Broward, Orange, Indian River and St Johns in Florida require product approval.
+As a result the American Ingenuity dome kit cannot be built in these counties.
+Prior to purchasing property in these areas, call Ai and give us your property tax ID number and we will call the building department, show them our web site, email generic plans and ask if you submit engineer sealed building plans, engineer sealed letter stating the Ai panel meets the intent of Florida Building Code 104.11 for Alternative, Materials and Methods of construction, passing Energy Report, Florida Engineer Sealed Structural Calculations and other required paperwork can you obtain a building permit on the Ai dome.

 Q: Have you shipped domes into UBC building code areas?